AgalmicVentures/PyTestStub/README.md

 	                        File to use as a footer.
 	  -H HEADER, --header HEADER
 	                        File to use as a header.
+	  -X EXCLUDE, --exclude EXCLUDE
+	                        Add a child directory name to exclude.
 	  -f, --force           Force files to be generated, even if they already exist.
+	  -i, --internal        Include internal classes and methods starting with a _.
 	  -m TEST_MODULE, --test-module TEST_MODULE
 	                        The path of the test module to generate.
 	  -p TEST_PREFIX, --test-prefix TEST_PREFIX